-In the 10th century, the Normans fully adopted cataphract warfare by the local cavalrymen of northern France.
+In the 10th century, the Normans fully adopted cataphract warfare from the local cavalrymen of northern France.
 The latter had adopted it from the Alan nomads who settled in their region centuries ago and they were partly their ancestors.
 The Normans won the battle of Hastings (1066) using in reality the ancient nomadic tactic of feigned retreat, executed by the left wing of the Norman cavalry.
 That wing was manned by Breton Celt cvalrymen (of Northwestern Gaul), who were partly of Alanic origin.
 The commander of the left wing was the Count of Brittany, Alan the Red (redhead), a name possibly characteristic of his origin.
 Considering the Count’s red hair, it should be noted that some Chinese and European chronicles describe the Alans of the Central Asian Sarmatian homelands, as having largely blond or red hair.
 But the Celts are also frequently red-haired and in fact they have the largest rate of redheads in Europe.

 A representation of a Draconarius, a Roman standard-bearer of the Late Empire, by the British Historical Association Comitatus.
 He holds the banner of the Dragon which the Roman army bequeathed to the Romano–British army who confronted the Anglo-Saxons.
 The dragon was a Saka/Sarmatian symbol (and banner), adopted from China to the Roman Empire.

 The standard of the dragon used by Arthur’s army, was a Saka/Sarmatian symbol, adopted from China to the Roman Empire.
 The Sarmatian cavalrymen brought with them their ‘national banner’, the Dragon, made as an airbag mounted on a wooden shaft.
 The standard of the dragon had a metal head and red fabric body, which was swelling when the wind was entering it through the dragon’s jaws (which happened at the galloping of the horse).
 This banner and the arms and armor of the Sarmatians and their horses are strikingly similar to most of the respective characteristics of Arthur and his knights, as they are described in the Medieval sources.
 The Romano-Briton army had adopted them from the Late Roman army, which however had adopted them from the Sarmatians.